Smoothieware/Smoothieware/HowToFileIssues.md

 #### Link to and console logs

     [On gist.github.com or pastebin.com.
 Always include and never truncate.]

+#### Link to running config and M503 results

+    [On gist.github.com or pastebin.com.
+Always include and never truncate.]

 I have read the [Wiki](http://smoothieware.org) and Especially the [Trouble Shooting section](http://smoothieware.org/troubleshooting)...